 - 4. No course may fulfill a requirement in more than one of the seven G-PAC categories (exception: An occasional WID course may fulfill more than one G-PAC category); - 5.
 Students may also fulfill credit requirements in the following ways: 1. transfer credit for equivalent courses from an accredited institution; 2. credit earned by means of AP, IB, or other nationally approved examination programs; or 3. by waiver examinations such as SAT II or ACT subject tests, except in foreign languages.
 (See Advanced Standing and Advanced Placement under Admissions in the GW Undergraduate Bulletin); - 6.
 Two courses that are related in subject matter may not be taken to fulfill a requirement (Consult the GW Undergraduate Bulletin in the Course Instruction section to identify courses that are equivalent); - 7.
 Students may not take required courses outside of GW except with permission of the Director of the Undergraduate Program in Public Health.
 Permission will only be granted if there are strong extenuating circumstances that call for an exception to this policy. - 8.
-It is the student's responsibility to understand the degree requirements and follow them for on-time graduation. - 9.
+Students may not apply more than 9 elective credits from study abroad programs to their major. - 9.
+It is the student's responsibility to understand the degree requirements and follow them for on-time graduation. - 10.
 Comply with policies and procedures as outlined in the Milken Institute SPH Student Handbook and the GW Undergraduate Bulletin.
 Pay particular attention to the Milken Institute SPH requirements to complete human research training, to complete 8 hours of professional enhancement activities, and to pass the Academic Integrity Quiz.

-Please consult the Milken Institute SPH Office of Admissions, GWSPHadmit@gwu.edu 202.994.2160 or the Program Advisor, for further information about the Bachelor of Science (BS) in Public Health.
+Please consult the Milken Institute SPH Office of Admissions and Recruitment, GWSPHadmit@gwu.edu 202.994.2160 or the Program Advisor, for further information about the Bachelor of Science (BS) in Public Health.